doubtfire-lms/doubtfire.io/guides/unit-chair/create-manage-units.md

    ![Manage Units](/guides/create-manage-units/enter-name.png)

-1. After the unit is created, select the newely created unit from the list of units:
+1. After the unit is created, select the newly created unit from the list of units:

    ![Manage Units](/guides/create-manage-units/select-created-unit.png)